 Compute configuration options for Kubernetes

-The compute configuration allows you to provide workload-scoped advanced configuration settings for either a specific node or the entire cluster.
-Anyscale applies this configuration as a strategic merge patch to the Pod specifications generated by Anyscale before sending them to the Kubernetes API.
+This page provides an example of a compute config for Kubernetes, including AKS, EKS, and GKE deployments.
+Anyscale applies compute configs as a strategic merge patch to the Pod specifications generated by Anyscale before sending them to the Kubernetes API.

 Node-specific configurations override any cluster-wide configurations for that node type.
 For a full reference on configuring these properties, see the official Kubernetes documentation.